Riemannian game dynamics: Introduction

 \section{Introduction}

 Viewed abstractly, evolutionary game dynamics assign to every population game a dynamical system on the game's set of population states.
-Under most dynamics, the vector of motion at a given population state depends only on payoffs and behavior at that state, so that changes in aggregate behavior are determined by current strategic conditions.
-Such dynamics can thus be construed as state-dependent rules for transforming current payoffs into feasible vectors of motion.
-To provide game-theoretic interpretations, one then considers individual choice protocols which, when aggregated over the population, yield the dynamics in question.
+Under most such dynamics, the vector of motion at a given population state depends only on payoffs and behavior at that state, implying that changes in aggregate behavior are determined by current strategic conditions.
+Such dynamics may thus be viewed as state-dependent rules for transforming current payoffs into feasible directions of motion.